genderkit/genderkit/_articles/phalloplasty.md

 Phalloplasty is surgery to create a penis, usually with the ability to urinate out of the end of it, and to make it erect.
 Often [scrotoplasty]({{ site.baseurl }}{% link _articles/scrotoplasty.md %}) is performed at the same time.

+Before phalloplasty surgery, you will need to choose to decide whether you wish to be able to use the penis to pass urine standing, and whether you wish to be able to make the penis hard for penetrative sex using prosthetic implants.
+Both of these will increase the length and complexity of surgery.

+For some people, phalloplasty can provide a significant improvement in mental health.
+There is overall agreement in medical studies that after gender confirming medical interventions, rates of psychiatric disorders and psychiatric symptoms reduce considerably {% cite arcelus2017 -l 181 %}.
+However, as with other major life changes, you may find that [counselling]({{ site.baseurl }}{% link _articles/counselling.md %}) before and after surgery may be helpful.

 An alternative option to phalloplasty is [metoidioplasty]({{ site.baseurl }}{% link _articles/metoidioplasty.md %}).
 Phalloplasty usually creates an average sized penis, compared to the much smaller (5-7cm length) results of metoidioplasty.
 However, as metoidioplasty uses only clitoral tissue, it will usually provide an organ with good erogenous sensation which can become erect without the use of prostheses.
 Metoidioplasty also often requires less surgeries, less time in hospital, and less scarring.

-Phalloplasty patients will usually receive erectile prosthetics that allow the penis to become erect instead.
-This is usually inflated by a pump, often hidden inside one of the testicular prostheses which is squeezed to inflate the penis implants.
-It is important to note that the implant will likely need replacement later in life, so you will need to be prepared for further surgeries in the future {% cite christopher2017 -l 299 %}.
+Phalloplasty involves a degree of risk.
+UK surgeons have reported a 3% rate of phallus loss, thought this risk can be reduced by avoiding smoking and not being overweight.
+In the event of phallus loss, further attempts can be made 6-12 months later {% cite christopher2017 -l 284 %}.
+It is important to note that if a prosthetic erectile implant is used, it will likely need replacement later in life, so you will need to be prepared for further surgeries in the future {% cite christopher2017 -l 299 %}.

+You can find more information about phalloplasty and metoidioplasty on the [St. Peter's Andrology Centre website](https://www.andrology.co.uk/phalloplasty).

+### Types of phalloplasty

-Three types of phalloplasty are performed in the UK {% cite christopher2017 -l 281 %}:
+Phalloplasty requires reuse of skin from some other part of the body.
+Three types of phalloplasty are performed in the UK, which differ in which site skin is taken from {% cite christopher2017 -l 281 %}:

 - **radial artery** phalloplasty using a free flap from the forearm; this is the most commonly used technique in the UK
 - **pubic** phalloplasty using a local flap from the lower belly and crotch area; this may not be possible if you have had surgeries on your abdomen such as Caesarian section or hysterectomy